ataiva-software/chisel/examples/kubernetes-deployment/README.md

 - **Observability** - Integrated monitoring and logging
 - **Governance** - Approval workflows for production changes

-This example showcases how Chisel enables modern Kubernetes deployments with enterprise-grade features like compliance checking, approval workflows, and drift detection.
+This example showcases how Forge enables modern Kubernetes deployments with enterprise-grade features like compliance checking, approval workflows, and drift detection.